ORBIT

 The image above shows some functionality I wrote for the editor window.
 Below is a demonstration of what the final version of the tool looked like.

-In order to create the functionality for obstacles and collectables, I created an abstract parent class for each.
 Every obstacle class in the game derives from this parent obstacle class.
 We ended up only including one type of collectable in the game but the functionality to add more was there.
 The parent obstacle class included getters and setters for different variables on the obstacle, as well as a function to perform that obstacle’s animation and to set it to its default state.

 After our Alpha milestone, I began to focus on smaller tasks to polish and improve gameplay.
 I used the unity animator to animate UI elements such as the confirm and cancel buttons and the cards in the action order.
 Then I created a scene transition manager to help the game flow between levels and menus.
-I also spent a lot of time bug fixing !
+I also spent a lot of time bug fixing!

 In conclusion, I learned so much working on this project.
 I was able to practice my communication and collaboration skills, all while learning to delegate tasks within my programming team.
 I gained an appreciation for developing engine tools and designing systems.